 The Heated Wax Method

-One of the best ways to remove stubborn bits of wax is to reheat, then blot it before it hardens again.
+One of the best ways to remove stubborn bits of wax is to reheat and then blot it before it hardens again.
 Fold a few absorbent paper towels, or keep an old cotton towel on hand to clean up the wax.
 Hold a hair dryer, turned on to high, a few inches above the wax mess.
 Continue heating the wax until it gets shiny and liquefies.
 Immediately turn off the hair dryer and blot the wax with the paper or cotton towel.
 Do not rub the wax.

 As the towel accumulates wax, rotate it so a clean area blots up additional wax.
 If the remaining wax hardens, reheat it with the hairdryer and continue the blotting process with a fresh paper towel.
 Repeat until you've removed as much as possible.